lebogangolifant/task_tracker/README.md

 ![Task Tracker Logo](tasks-logo.png)

-Simplify your task management with this user-friendly Task Tracker.
-Crafted with HTML, CSS, and JavaScript on the frontend, it communicates with the backend using the Fetch API.
+Simple user-friendly task management web app.
+Crafted with HTML, CSS, and JavaScript on the frontend, communicates with the backend using the Fetch API.
 Powered by Node.js and Express, the backend seamlessly integrates MongoDB via Mongoose.
-Easy and straightforward for efficient task tracking

 ## Table of Contents